Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Some examples

 We have suppressed the output of the last command, since it contains a lot of terms with the aspect

 Obviously, these are numerical artifacts coming from rounding errors (as revealed by exponents like $10^{-15}$).
 In these cases, we can employ the function \texttt{chop} (provided in the package) analogous to the \texttt{Chop[]} encountered in Mathematica\texttrademark\,, to avoid rounding errors in the plot function.
 By default, \texttt{chop} discards terms of absolute value less than $10^{-12}$.
-An additional argument can be supplied, as in \texttt{chop(expr,exponent)}, to chop those terms whose absolute value is less that $10^{-exponent}$:
+An additional argument can be supplied, as in \texttt{chop(expr,exponent)}, to chop those terms whose absolute value is less that $10^{-exponent}$.

-The output has a format suitable for graphical representation, or even to create an animation of the motion\footnote{Here we use the command \texttt{wxanimate\_draw}, provided by the graphical frontend wxMaxima.}:
+The output has a format suitable for a graphical representation, or even to create an animation of the membrane motion\footnote{Here we use the command \texttt{wxanimate\_draw}, provided by the graphical frontend wxMaxima.}:

+For a screencapture of the output see figure \ref{fig:wave}.
+When using Maxima versions \(\geq 5.48.1\), there is a bug in Gnuplot that prevents the option \texttt{surface\_hide=true} from working correctly.
+In that case, use \texttt{surface\_hide=false}.